Alaska Cruise Tour

 If you are rooming with just 1 other person, you may make your reservation by booking online using the form below, if you wish.

-Passengers who are traveling as single passengers in a cabin, or 3 or more passengers in the same cabin, please call Olga Rojas @ 845-346-4074 for rates and to reserve your cabin.
+Passengers who are traveling as single passengers in a cabin, or 3 or more passengers in the same cabin, please call 615-231-1235 for rates and to reserve your cabin.

-Per person, double occupancy, and include cruise, roundtrip airfare from John F. Kennedy International Airport, transfers, port charges, taxes, and government fees.
+Per person, double occupancy, and include roundtrip airfare from Nashville, cruise port charges, government fees, taxes, and transfers to/from ship.
 PRINCESS CRUISES HAS ADVISED THAT ALL AIR PRICES ARE SUBJECT TO CHANGE AND ARE NOT GUARANTEED UNTIL FULL PAYMENT HAS BEEN RECEIVED.

 This information is required to purchase a tour online.
 Please contact us if you have any questions.click here to book this tour